sagarana/presentations/moosewood2025/slides.md

 "They say I'm the greatest shaman now, nobody does it better, maybe they're right."

+notes: But what happens if Trump is actually one step further than Kopenawa thinks: not the disease but a sorcerer in his own right?

+- This is a still from an AI generate video you might have come across on Youtube: Trump visits Peru and goes on an Ayahuasca journey.
+Goofy as a video
+- But also reading this book.
+- Taussig writes

-notes: "If we think of sorcery as a simplified term for [...] invisible maleficense - as with 'fake news' or, more to the point, the attribution of 'fake news' - then we can discern how a figure like Trump, buoyed up by the magic of the presidency ('In God We Trust'), finds his mojo."
+"If we think of sorcery as a simplified term for [...] invisible maleficense - as with 'fake news' or, more to the point, the attribution of 'fake news' - then we can discern how a figure like Trump, buoyed up by the magic of the presidency ('In God We Trust'), finds his mojo."

-"This multiplicity of stories destabilized me and the moorings that [...]
-I thought I required for sociological reckoning." (p36).
-"The 'shamanic' element in all of this lay in the clouds of uncertainty and rumor" (p37)
+"The 'shamanic' element in all of this lay in the clouds of uncertainty and rumor"

-"For those who oppose this tooth and nail it seems that language and imagery fail us when we most need them, and do so spectacularly in a liberal, secular environment." (p40)

-We're unprotected, we don't know how to engage with this kind of sorcery.

 ---